El Gran Combo de Puerto Rico: Inception

 Rafael Ithier had been a member of Rafael Cortijo's "Cortijo y su Combo" orchestra.
 After singer Ismael Rivera faced legal drug possession problems when arriving from Panama, some of the group's musicians departed, with Ithier relocating temporarily to the eastern United States.
 Rafael Álvarez Guedes, the Cuban-born owner of the Gema recording label (and brother of comedic actor Guillermo) needed a backing band to record an album for legendary Dominican merengue singer Joseíto Mateo.
 He asked Ithier for assistance, and Ithier responded by bringing in many of his former colleagues return to the studio.
 For their first recording sessions, the orchestra included some musicians from Cortijo's original lineup, including saxophonist Hector Santos, trumpet player Rogelio "Kito" Velez, and percussionists Martín Quiñones, Miguel Cruz and Roberto Roena.
-Alvarez Guedes wanted to name the group Rafael Ithier Y Su Combo in relation to Cortijo, but Ithier refused the name and the name El Gran Combo was born, as to refer to the musicians' former affiliation, but addressing their regrouping as a "new and improved" version of Cortijo's orchestra.
+Alvarez-Guedes proposed to call it Rafael Ithier y su Combo.
+This was in obvious similarity to Rafael Cortijo y su Combo.
+Ithier opposed the idea mainly because he was so frustrated with the situation that happened with Cortijo, that he wasn’t thinking of staying around much longer than a few months.
+Since the word “combo” was in vogue those days for mid-size bands, the group landed with a name that would reflect a “new and improved” combo, a great combo; El Gran Combo.
 The album they recorded was titled Menéame Los Mangos, El Gran Combo con Joseito Mateo (the phrase translates as Shake Your Mangoes for Me, a double entendre).

 The group met again to define the foundations of a proper orchestra and chose singers Daniel Vázquez, Pellín Rodríguez and Chiquitín García (who later composed among other major EGC hits, "No Hago Más Ná", and many of Gran Combo's hits).
 On May 21, 1962, El Gran Combo was heard for the first time on Puerto Rican radio.
-Later on, they became the in-studio musicians of the live television show, "La Taberna India", sponsored by India Beer.After their live debut at Hotel La Concha in San Juan, Puerto Rico, Chiquitín García left the orchestra.
+Later on, they became the in-studio musicians of the live television show, "La Taberna India", sponsored by India Beer.

+After their live debut at Hotel La Concha in San Juan, Puerto Rico, Chiquitín García left the orchestra.
 Vocalist Sammy Ayala, who had also played with Ithier in the Cortijo orchestra, recommended the hiring of Andy Montañez.
-Andy Montañez was singer for a trio in Puerto Rico and had never sung salsa?
+Andy Montañez was singer for a trio in Puerto Rico and had never sung salsa.